 Every day you lose brain cells, but every day you have the opportunity to create new ones.

-Lowered levels of BDNF are associated with brain-related conditions including depression and Alzheimer’s disease.
-(18)
+Lowered levels of BDNF are associated with brain-related conditions including depression, OCD, schizophrenia, dementia, and Alzheimer’s disease.
+(16)

 5. Stress depletes critical brain chemicals causing depression.

-Your brain cells communicate via brain chemicals called neurotransmitters.
+Your brain cells communicate via chemicals called neurotransmitters.

 Low levels of either of these neurotransmitters can leave you depressed and more prone to addictions.